-Demarcation from the measure "Encouragement of tourism activities" is based on the place of implementation of the supported activity and on the ration of agricultural income of the beneficiary.
+Demarcation from the measure "Encouragement of tourism activities" is based other place of implementation of the supported activity on the ration of agricultural income of the beneficiary.
 Tourism related activities implemented on-farm are eligible for support exclusively under this measure.
 Tourism related activities implemented off-farm are eligible for support under the measure "Encouragement of tourism activities".